Hop Harrigan (serial)

 Hop Harrigan (aka Hop Harrigan America's Ace of the Airways) (1946) is a Columbia film serial, based on the Hop Harrigan comic books by DC Comics.
-The serial comprised 15 two-reel chapters with Derwin Abrahams as the director, and Sam Katzman, the producer.
-Columbia Pictures was one of the last Hollywood studios to continue in postwar years with the serial format.
-By 1947, Universal Pictures discontinued their serials, with only Republic Pictures and Columbia continuing with serials.
+The serial comprised 15 two-reel chapters with Derwin Abrahams as the director and Sam Katzman, the producer.
+Columbia Pictures was one of the last Hollywood studios to continue in the postwar years with the serial format.
+By 1947, Universal Pictures discontinued its serials, with only Republic Pictures and Columbia continuing with serials.
 The last serial was Columbia's Blazing the Overland Trail (1956).

 Plot

-Hop Harrigan (William Bakewell), a top Air Corps pilot, leaves the military and he and his mechanic, "Tank" Tinker (Sumner Getchell), open up a small charter air service.
+Hop Harrigan (William Bakewell), a top Air Corps pilot, leaves the military, and he and his mechanic, "Tank" Tinker (Sumner Getchell), open up a small charter air service.
 They are hired by J. Westly Arnold (Emmett Vogan) to fly an inventor, Dr. Tobor (John Merton), to his secret laboratory, where he is working on a new and powerful energy machine.

 A mysterious villain named "The Chief Pilot" (Wheeler Oakman), however, is also determined to have the new energy machine for his own purposes.
 He uses a destructive raygun to cripple Hop's aircraft and kidnaps Dr. Tobor.
-Hop and Tank, aided by Gail Nolan (Jennifer Holt) and her younger brother, Jackie (Robert "Buzz" Henry), finally overcome the criminals only find a bigger threat to them all within their group.
+Hop and Tank, aided by Gail Nolan (Jennifer Holt) and her younger brother, Jackie (Robert "Buzz" Henry), finally overcome the criminals, only find a bigger threat to them all within their group.

-Dr. Tobor is insane and has a hideous plan to destroy the earth.
+Dr. Tobor is insane and has a hideous plan to destroy the Earth.
 Only Hop can stop him.